‘Absolutely infuriating’: Business leaders blast lack of input on latest county COVID health order

 “In hindsight, yes, absolutely I think that it would be better for our many businesses, our business associations for us to try to get the word out directly to folks rather than have them read it in the headline in the morning paper,” Coursey said.

-Gore and Rabbitt said they support the order but are looking to establish more clarity as far as the county’s process for sharing information.
+Rabbitt and Gore said they are looking to establish more clarity as far as the county’s process for sharing information.

+Rabbitt said he does understand businesses’ frustrations but added he does not “know if there’s an alternative quite frankly.”

 “We can’t dumb it down for people, and we need to really put all the facts and data on the table and say ‘here’s what’s happening right now here’s why this is a good move, this is how we will measure success in this particular move going forward and track that,” Rabbitt said.
 “If we do that we’ll get a lot more buy in.”

-Note: EDITOR’S NOTE: This story has been revised to add comments Friday from Sonoma County Supervisor David Rabbitt stating his concerns with the new public health order.